Zivan-R/PROJECT-live-chat-social-media-app/README.md

 This project was made in the context of the 3 months long training "Formation Professionnalisante Python" provided by *M2i Formation*
 It was made in 3 weeks as a final project.

+- Features:
+     - Account creation
+     - Authentication
+     - REST API
+     - A friend system
+     - A personnal "wall" accessible to other users
+     - The possibility of commenting posts + liking posts and comments
+     - A main live chat (a tribute to the good old days of IRC)
+     - And of course all of this is recorded in a well organized database.
+(SQLite for convenience)

 Logo Credit: Full credit to ***Nicolas Robouam*** for the logo design.
 The logo is entirely his work, and I claim no ownership or rights over it.